CANopenTerm/CANopenTerm/docs/picoc-api.md

 them within the scope of a function.

 Bitfields in structs are not supported.

-### Linking with libraries
-Because picoc is an interpreter (and not a compiler) libraries must be linked with picoc itself.
-Also a glue module must be written to interface to picoc.
-This is the same as other interpreters like python.

-If you're looking for an example check the interface to the C standard library time functions in cstdlib/time.c.

 ### goto
 The goto statement is implemented but only supports forward gotos, not backward.